iron-software/IronXL-Examples/how-to/sort-cells/README.md

     </div>
 </div>

-Please note that current functionality does not support multi-column sequential sorting, such as sorting first by column A, then by column B.
+Currently, sorting by more than one column sequentially (e.g., first by column A then by column B) is not supported.